At RateSetter, we value your privacy.

 We keep hard copy and electronic records on our premises and systems or offsite using trusted third parties.
 We ensure personal information we hold on you is secure at all times, including ensuring that it is protected from misuse, interference and loss, unauthorised access, disclosure and modification.

 Your information is only accessible by you and those authorised to access it.
 Employees and third parties who deal with your information are bound by confidentiality obligations and are required to complete training about information security and privacy.

 When we no longer need your information, including when we are no longer legally obliged to keep records relating to you, we will destroy it or de-identify it.

 Do we disclose your information to overseas recipients?

-We disclose your information to our related companies located in the United Kingdom and to our service providers located in the United States of America.
+We disclose your information to our related companies located in the United Kingdom and to our service providers located in the Philippines, the United States of America, and Vietnam.

 How can you access, amend or correct your information?

 We take all reasonable steps to ensure that the information we may collect, use or disclose is accurate, complete and up-to-date.
 You have rights to access your information and correct it if it is inaccurate, out-of-date or incomplete.

 You may request access to the information we hold about you at any time by contacting us.
 We will respond to your request within a reasonable time.
 There is no fee for making a request but we may charge you the reasonable costs of providing our response to a request for access to personal information.
 If we refuse to give you access to any of your personal information, we will provide you with reasons for the refusal and the relevant provisions of the Privacy Act on which we rely to refuse access.